Orbital eccentricity: Climatic effect

-Apsidal precession also slowly changes the place in Earth's orbit where the solstices and equinoxes occur.
+Apsidal precession also slowly changes the place in Earth’s orbit where the solstices and equinoxes occur.
 This is a slow change in the orbit of Earth, not the axis of rotation, which is referred to as axial precession.
-The climatic effects of this change are part of the Milankovitch cycles.
-Over the next 10000 years, the northern hemisphere winters will become gradually longer and summers will become shorter.
-Any cooling effect in one hemisphere is balanced by warming in the other, and any overall change will be counteracted by the fact that the eccentricity of Earth's orbit will be almost halved.
-This will reduce the mean orbital radius and raise temperatures in both hemispheres closer to the mid-interglacial peak.
+Both types of precession, along with changes in eccentricity and axial tilt, form the basis of Milankovitch cycles, which describe how orbital variations alter the spatial and temporal distribution of incoming solar radiation at Earth’s surface.
+Over the next 10 000 years, the northern hemisphere winters are expected to become gradually longer and summers shorter as the orbital configuration shifts relative to the seasonal calendar.
+Any cooling effect in one hemisphere is balanced by warming in the other, and any overall change will be counteracted by the fact that the eccentricity of Earth’s orbit will be almost halved.